 Option 3 is recommended by the study team.
 Option 3 offers modified local routes with direct routing to major destinations and faster commute times.
 It is the preferred option as it maintains the presence of local transit service in Fort Saskatchewan at the same costs of the existing service (\$530/hour) and generates higher cost recovery and ridership with simple route modifications.
 The modified routing will generate greater ridership from 250 to 334 per day.
-Increased revenues from the ridership boost will increase the cost recovery ratio up 4.4% to 18.3%.
+Revenues increase from the ridership boost increasing the cost recovery ratio up 4.4% to18.3%.
 Average travel speed is one of the main attractors for riders to the service.